-Whether you’re piling into the family wagon or setting off for that first romantic break, the Sapphire Coast in New South Wales is an opportunity to explore wild coastlines, secluded beaches, pristine estuaries, native forests and ancient landscapes.
+Whether you’re piling into the family wagon or setting off for that first romantic break, the Sapphire Coast in New South Wales is an opportunity to explore wild coastlines, secluded beaches, and pristine national parks.

-Located halfway between Australia’s two largest capitals of Sydney and Melbourne, the Sapphire officially stretches from the coastal town of Eden in southern New South Wales to Bermagui just 100 clicks north.
-However, with such immense beauty on offer and so many cute coastal nooks and country towns to discover, why wouldn’t you keep going towards Wollongong?
-Alternatively, if you’re travelling from north to south, escape the big smoke of Sydney as soon as you can and start your summer road trip from here!
+Halfway between Australia’s two largest capitals of Sydney and Melbourne, the Sapphire officially stretches from the coastal town of Eden in southern New South Wales to Bermagui 100 clicks north.

 Jewel in the Crown

-Considered a jewel in the crown of the NSW far South Coast, the Sapphire is appropriately named not only because sapphires are abundant in the area, but because it sparkles with raw beauty.
+Considered a jewel in the crown of the NSW South Coast, the Sapphire is appropriately named not only because sapphires are abundant in the area, but because it sparkles with raw beauty!

 Well known as one of Australia’s best whale-watching destinations, there’s a huge variety of activities to get involved with.

-Beaches not to be missed in this region include Tathra and Merimbula Main Beach, which are popular family spots, while for those looking for something a little more secluded, Mimosa Rocks, Bournda and Ben Boyd National Park’s are worthy of some cliff-top exploration.
+Beaches not to be missed in this region include Tathra and Merimbula Main Beach, which are popular family spots.

-Pambula is also home to some of the most picturesque bays in the region, and Discovery campers here have long loved being greeted by dozens of kangaroos who have taken up residence in our park!
+Pambula is also home to some of the most picturesque bays in the region, and Discovery campers here love being greeted by the dozens of kangaroos who have taken up permanent residence!